ctzen/slurper-configuration/README.md

 ```

 #### Local Overrides
 By setting the locations to load on the Config object.
-Latter locations will overrides values set by ealier locations.
+Latter locations will overrides values set by earlier locations.
 Locations are Spring's resource strings such as `classpath:x/y/z`, and `file:/x/y/z`.
 With an additional type `class:fully.qualified.Classname` which loads a compiled config groovy class.
 ```java